| On

 to battle.
 A fifth man arrived with more rolls.
 He said that

 they were the best you could get in Prague.
+The men

 chewed on their rolls, nibbled on the salami, and sipped at